iovation/deviceprint-SDK-iOS/README.md

         NSString *blackbox = [FraudForce blackbox];

 4. Submit the blackbox to your service.
-The service should then send it to iovation to evaluate the transaction.
+The service should then send it to TransUnion to evaluate the transaction.
 See the iovSample Xcode projects included with the download for a sample implementation.

 ### New Features! ###

-Versions 5.0.0 and above include the ability to make a network call to iovation's service.
-This enables the FraudForce SDK to collect additional network information.
+Versions 5.0.0 and above include the ability to make a network call to TransUnion TruValidate's service.
+This enables the Device Risk SDK to collect additional network information.
 By default this functionality is turned off and will need to be enabled via a `FraudForceDelegate` object.
 Usage of this feature requires a subscriber key be provided.
-Please contact your iovation client representative to acquire a subscriber key.
+Please contact your TransUnion client representative to acquire a subscriber key.

 ### Important! ###